titongoma/titongoma/README.md

 - 👋 Hi, I’m Tito Ngoma.
 - 👀 I’m a Full-Stack Software Developer.
-- 🌱 I’m currently learning Node.js and Express.js for backend projects.
+- 🌱 I’m currently working with React.js with Next.js and Node.js  with Express,js projects.
-- 💞️ I’m looking to collaborate on an open-source project using react.js and Node.js.
+- 💞️ I’m looking to collaborate on an open-source projects.
 - 📫 How to reach me:
   Linkedin: https://www.linkedin.com/in/tito-ngoma/